plone/plone.portlets/plone/portlets/README.txt

     </body>
   </html>

-A child of child1 will now still get the portlets from child1, but not those from the root folder.
+If we create a child of child1, it iwll acquire the parent setting for "block parent portlets".
+Of course, this still says "block parent".
+Thus, we get no portlets from child1 here.

   >>> child11 = Folder()
   >>> child1['child11'] = child11